aws-samples/multi-tenant-full-stack-rag-application-demo/README.md

 1. `git clone https://github.com/aws-samples/multi-tenant-full-stack-rag-application-demo.git`
 2. `cd multi-tenant-full-stack-rag-application-demo`
 3. paste your AWS credentials into the terminal
+4. Bootstrap your account and region if you've never used CDK in this region (`cdk bootstrap aws://account_id/region_code`)
-4. `./install_cdk.sh -y` (the -y is optional to approve all of the IAM changes, equivalent to running `cdk deploy --require-approval never`)
+5. `./install_cdk.sh -y` (the -y is optional to approve all of the IAM changes, equivalent to running `cdk deploy --require-approval never`)

 ### Next steps after installation ###